CSU-KangHu/HiTE/README.md

                         The chunk size of large genome, default = [ 400 MB ]
   --miu miu             The neutral mutation rate (per bp per ya), default = [ 1.3e-08 ] --plant is_plant      Is it a plant genome, 1: true, 0: false. default = [ 1 ]
-  --classified is_classified
-                        Whether to classify TE models, HiTE uses RepeatClassifier from RepeatModeler to classify TEs, 1: true, 0: false. default = [ 1 ]
   --remove_nested is_remove_nested
                         Whether to remove nested TE, 1: true, 0: false. default = [ 1 ]
   --domain is_domain    Whether to obtain TE domains, HiTE uses RepeatPeps.lib from RepeatMasker to obtain TE domains, 1: true, 0: false. default = [ 0 ]